Fruktus/NNK/nnk.md

 now the services (module+wrapper) will be called services and the functions (generic call handlers) will be called handlers => service registry, handler registry

+---

+user command processor should possibly remember te context as in if user wants to work with specific service, like taskmanager, creates the task (using the service name) and then while continuing uses more of taskmgr commands, it should be redirected to it even though no name was suppliedthis time

+---

+important note:
+all modules will use queues for communication but i have no way to prevent other processes from reading other processes' queues this would remove data for them and may lead to problems.
+convention:
+if queue belongs to other object, only use put or use some custom object or queue implementation which would work as intermediary

 ## Code drafts
 All of the modules should be in separate files.
 Most likely will run in their own processes.